Best Beginner Rock Climbing Shoes for 2024/25

 We found the Vibram XS Edge rubber sole on the Finale to be sharp and stiff, adding to the longevity of the shoe.
 One of the ways rock climbing shoes fail over time is that the rubber loses this stiffness, but we don’t see that happening with the Finale for a long time.
 A stiffer shoe is well-suited for those getting into the sport as it provides support for foot muscles and ligaments.
 And as eco-minded climbers, we appreciate that this shoe can be resoled.

 On the other side of the coin, the thick 5mm rubber offers less sensitivity than a shoe with thinner rubber on holds.
-Most climbers getting into the sport will value the support of a stiffer shoe, but if sensitivity is important to you, the Black Diamond Momentum might be a better choice.
+Most climbers getting into the sport will value the support of a stiffer shoe, but if sensitivity is important to you, the Black Diamond Momentum (review below) might be a better choice.

 Comfort and closures